MaximeZmt/POP-PreSemester/scala-server/README.md

 `sbt run`

-Then to connect the address becomes:
+Then to connect the address is:

 `ws://address:Port/ws`